open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-hardware-setup.md

 ![RJ45 Ethernet Cable](images/tg-quickstart-rpi-rj45.png)

-*  If your RPi and router connections look like the picture below then should be connected properly to your router.
+*  If your RPi and router connections look like the picture below, then it should be properly connected to your router.
 Congratulations!

 ![RPi + Router](images/tg-quickstart-rpi-router.png)